Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Visitor Experience Manager
+Entry / Progression - Visitor Experience Manager

 Entry requirements vary to this career, you would typically be expected to have a background and experience in customer service, marketing, business, or tourist services management.

-The most relevant course subjects for this role include: Travel, Tourism, Business and Marketing.
+The most relevant course subjects for this role include: travel, tourism, business and marketing.

 It is likely that you will be required to undergo Garda Vetting.
-Garda Vetting forms are submitted through the employer and cannot be completed by the applicant prior to employment.
+Garda vetting forms are submitted through the employer and cannot be completed by the applicant prior to employment.
 You can read more about Garda Vetting here.

 As a Visitor Experience Manager, you need to keep yourself up-to-date on the tourism sector, staff management and health and safety regulations.
 Professional organisations may offer training or promote training providers.
 See for example the National Association of Visitor Experiences and Attractions (AVEA).